Darkcybe/darkcybe.github.io/_posts/2022-09-16-Gen_Training_Study_Methodology.md

 # Overview

-There are millions (don't quote me on that) of courses and certifications availble within he IT and Cyber Security realm with new ones popping up just as frequently as the sun rises.
-No matter the certification, applying a study methodology I find is an essential piece in not only sucessfully obtaining the titled certification, but actually understanding the material and being able to practically apply it and build on the information that you learn.
-Some may have a tried and true method for approacing certification exams and some may still be searching for guidance on how to proceed, which is why I've dropped this post.
+There are millions (don't quote me on that) of courses and certifications available within he IT and Cyber Security realm with new ones popping up just as frequently as the sun rises.
+No matter the certification, applying a study methodology I find is an essential piece in not only successfully obtaining the titled certification, but actually understanding the material and being able to practically apply it and build on the information that you learn.
+Some may have a tried and true method for approaching certification exams and some may still be searching for guidance on how to proceed, which is why I've dropped this post.
 This is how I personally approach exams and if it can help just a single person, im over the deathstar!

 # Routine